2026 Spring Semester Course Registration Begins October 13. Learn more. NEW! Our New Registration System Is Here! Learn more.

 Not to intimidate you, but that is exactly what we have - a plethora of classes designed to educate, to illuminate, and to change people's lives.
 It may be a lot of information to wade through, but we're here to help you build your bridge to success, whatever that may look like.
 When you're ready to take the next step, just enter a search word in the box above and start browsing.

-Continuation of GERM 1411 with more advanced conversation, basic writing, listening and reading comprehension, vocabulary building, grammar, and culture.
-This course fosters deeper understanding of German-speaking people through cultural comparison and development of written and spoken communication.
-Students must have completed a first semester college German course of at least four semester hours with a grade of C or better, or have equivalent credit by examination.
+Study of fundamentals of Japanese: conversation, basic writing, listening and reading comprehension, vocabulary building, grammar, and culture.
+This course fosters understanding of Japanese-speaking people through cultural comparison and development of written and spoken communication.
+Combined with credit JAPN-1411.